 - Water sessions are subject to rescheduling because of weather; rain date is the next day or as arranged by instructors.

-- You must be able to swim, as demonstrated by a short swim test during the second classroom session (logistics to be discussed by the instructor)
+- You must be able to swim, as demonstrated by a short swim test during the second classroom session (logistics to be discussed by the instructor).
+This test consists of treading water for a minute or so, putting a life jacket on while still in the water, and again treading water for another minute or so.
+It's designed to simulate falling into the water from a boat.

-- Each student will be required to have a PFD (life jacket) for the water sessions and the swim test
+- Each student will be required to have a PFD (Personal Floatation Device, or life jacket) for the water sessions and the swim test

 After Graduation, What's next?